German police say 26-year-old man has turned himself in, claiming to be behind Solingen knife attack

 On Saturday the Islamic State militant group claimed responsibility for the attack, without providing evidence.
 The extremist group said on its news site that the attacker targeted Christians and that he carried out the assaults Friday night "to avenge Muslims in Palestine and everywhere."
 The claim couldn't be independently verified.

+Among those asking themselves the question was 62-year-old Cord Boetther, a merchant fron Solingen.

+“Why does something like this have to be done?
+It’s incomprehensible and it hurts,” Boetther said.

-Officials had earlier said that they arrested a 15-year-old boy on suspicion he knew about the planned attack and failed to inform authorities, but that he was not the attacker.
+Officials had earlier said a 15-year-old boy was arrested on suspicion he knew about the planned attack and failed to inform authorities, but that he was not the attacker.
 Two female witnesses told police they overheard the boy and an unknown person before the attack speaking about intentions that corresponded to the bloodshed, officials said.

 People alerted police shortly after 9:30 p.m. local time Friday that a man had assaulted several people with a knife on the city’s central square, the Fronhof.
 The three people killed were two men aged 67 and 56 and a 56-year-old woman, authorities said.
 Police said the attacker appeared to have deliberately aimed for his victims’ throats.